Lost data on an SSD drive? Stop using it immediately and follow these instructions!

-The simple answer is “probably not”.
-The TRIM function on an SSD (solid state drive) effectively nulls out the space where deleted files were stored, making the data completely unrecoverable, even by Disk Drill.
-However, we are aware of the recovery cases within Disk Drill users that actually succeeded even on SSD drives, and we got multiple reports from our users who were able to retrieve at least part of their lost data from SSD media when acting quickly.
+The TRIM function on an SSD (solid-state drive) effectively nulls out space where deleted files were stored, making the data completely unrecoverable, even by Disk Drill.
+However, we are aware of the recovery cases among Disk Drill users that actually succeeded even on SSD drives, and we got multiple reports from our users who were able to retrieve at least part of their lost data from SSD media when acting quickly.

-How could it be possible?
-We are not 100% sure, however, TRIM is not activated automatically, by itself.
+It seems TRIM is not activated automatically, by itself.
 Based on the available information, TRIM is involved only when OS sends a command confirming a specific range of memory sectors is no longer in use anywhere.
 If your OS did not initiate this request (due to an error, or power failure, or delayed CPU response), the sectors containing deleted data will stay readable to Disk Drill, and data may still be recovered.
 Source: Wikipedia.

 In addition, you’ll obviously want to have a robust backup system in place.
 And you may want to consider using a dual-drive setup on your Mac, where you use your SSD for your OS and apps, and a second non-SSD drive for file storage.